Traditional Irish Brown Bread Recipe

 - GF Irish Brown Bread: This recipe is not gluten-free as is.
 However, you can swap the whole wheat and all-purpose flour with a combination of gluten-free alternatives, like brown rice flour, sorghum flour, a good gluten-free all-purpose flour, and millet flour.

 - Dairy-Free Brown Bread: The only dairy ingredient in this recipe is buttermilk.
-Luckily, most stores will have a dairy-free buttermilk alternative so that you can make this delicious bread for those with lactose intolerance.
+Luckily, most stores will have a dairy-free buttermilk alternative or make your own using your favorite plant-based milk and vinegar as described above.

 Softer Crust Authentic Irish Brown Bread Recipe